 Programming began at 1pm when the RISD Art Circle’s (RAC) fleet of Armory-themed trucks open their doors along Hollywood Road.
 Providence artists will create immersive art experiences in five re-purposed box trucks, each skinned to exaggerate and highlight the iconic architectural features of the Cranston Street Armory.
-These interactive “mini-Armories” will be on display and open for engagement throughout the afternoon while food trucks along Parade Street offer up their culinary wares.
-Featured artists and projects include:
+These interactive “mini-Armories” were on display and open for engagement throughout the afternoon while food trucks along Parade Street offered up their culinary wares.
+Featured artists and projects included:

 Mini-Armory by Walker Mettling and Friends.
 Photograph by Kathleen McAreavey.

 Rachel Blumberg is an interdisciplinary artist and educator from Portland, OR now living in Rhode Island.
 She makes stop motion films, visual art, composes, performs and records music, is a drummer/percussionist and an educator.
 The Percussion Garden was Blumberg’s interactive, community focused sonic installation made from found objects and existing percussion instruments, where people of all ages were encouraged to engage with each other through the act of playing and exploring tones and rhythms together, in a magical, transformative environment.